robgmills/jumpbox/README.md

-# Serveo In AWS
+# Serveo-like Jumpbox

-Launch an instance of [Serveo](https://serveo.net) in AWS instantly.
+Bust NAT'd networks and network filewalls to reach a local host.
+Launch a "jumpbox" with [Serveo](https://jumpbox.net)-like SSH tunneling and HTTPS forwarding in AWS, instantly.

 (Just add creds!)